Skip to content

 • Specific goals outperform vague goals.
 "Increase revenue by 20% in Q2" produces better performance than "grow the business."
 The effect size is large and consistent across domains.

 • Difficult goals outperform easy goals.
-Goals that stretch capability (but remain achievable) produce 20-25% higher performance than comfortable goals, provided the person has adequate capability and commitment.
+Goals that stretch your capability (but remain achievable) produce 20-25% higher performance than comfortable goals, provided you have adequate capability and commitment.

 • Written goals outperform unwritten goals.
 A study by Dr. Gail Matthews at Dominican University found that people who wrote down their goals were 42% more likely to achieve them than those who merely thought about them.